NordicESMhub/GEO4962/_episodes/07-analyze-control_case.md

 >
 > <font color="red">How well does CAM6 (control run) represent the SPARC climatology?</font>
 >
-> To answer to this question:
+> To answer this question:
 > - write a Python 3 Jupyter notebook and name it **exercise_sparc_vs_control_YOURNAME.ipynb** where you need to
 > replace **YOURNAME** by your name!
 > - Follow the methodology given in this lesson and compare the results from the control run and the SPARC climatology.